 Areas of Chicago

 To experience the city at its finest, you have to live there.
 The only question now is: In which part of Chicago?
 That depends on your interests.
-Two of the most sought-after neighborhoods in the area include Lincoln Park, filled with renowned restaurants, much-loved theaters and upscale boutiques, and Logan Square, which offers craft breweries, inexpensive local restaurants and bike-friendly streets.
+Here are some neighborhoods that stand out for some reason or another:

 Did You Know?

-Chicago is divided into three main sections, the South Side, North Side and West Side, so make sure you use the correct names if you want to sound like a local.
+Chicago is divided into three main sections, the South Side, North Side and West Side.
+Make sure you use the correct names if you want to sound like a local or just find your way around the city.
 If you're looking to make new friends in the area, sign up for an improv class at The Second City, the nation's most influential improv theater and a launching pad for comedy's most familiar faces.